rachitnigam/runt/README.md

 - Runt has a minimal configuration example under cli-tools.
 The `runt.toml` file contains all the configuration and explanation for various options.

+### Troubleshooting

+- **When executing a large test suite, I get `Too many open files (os error 24)`.**
+  Runt tries to spawn as many processes in parallel as possible and might hit the system limit on open file descriptors.
+Use `ulimit -n 4096` to increase the number of file descriptors that can be opened at the same time.

 ### Other options

 - **[Turnt][]** is a testing framework that allows for more